trinidz/rssnotes/README.md

 sudo systemctl enable rssnotes
 ```

-13. Go to http://localhost:3334 in your browser.
+13. Go to http://<your-host-ip-address:3334/home> in your browser.
+Add the rssnotes relay to your client at ws://<your-host-ip-address:3334>.